vishalBindal/campiazza/README.md

 # campiazza
-Campiazza: 'Campus Piazza' : A market portal for IITD students This website is hosted at https://campiazza.herokuapp.com/shop/
+Campiazza: 'Campus Piazza' : A market portal for IITD students This website is hosted at https://campiazza.herokuapp.com/shop/ *Will be updated in next few days to resolve current issues.

 ## Features
 * Login - for existing users, and sign up - for new users